jpastuszek/httpthumbnailer/README.md

 Additionally `httpthumbnailer` will log requests in [common NCSA format](http://en.wikipedia.org/wiki/Common_Log_Format) to `httpthumbnailer_access.log` file.
 Use `--access-log-file` option to change location of access log.

+Syslog logging can be enabled with `--syslog-facility` option followed by name of syslog facility to use.
+When enabled log files are not created and both application logs and access logs are sent to syslog.
+Access logs will gain meta information that will include `type="http-access"` that can be used to filter access log entries out from application log entries.

+With `--xid-header` option name of HTTP request header can be specified.
+Value of this header will be logged in meta information tag `xid` along side all request related log entries.

 ### Supported operations

 As operation type you can select one of the following options: